-Falcon 9 of SpaceX was launched yesterday from the Vandenberg Air Force Base of northern California.
+Falcon 9 of SpaceX was launched yesterday from the Vandenberg Air Force Base in northern California.
 It wasn’t pre-announced and left the Californians bewildered as they came across a bright ray of light over the U.S. state.

-The surprise led to several speculations like it could be a UFO.
-It started off as a red light which seems to be an unusually colored star.
+The surprise led to several speculations that it could be a UFO.
+It started off as a red light which seemed to be an unusually colored star.
 It soon became a small white streak of light in the clear sky, and then turned to be a beaming streak that looked like it could come from a rocket.
 The Los Angeles Fire Department issued an alert revealing that the mysterious light was from SpaceX rocket, Falcon 9’s launch.

 The exact time of launch was 9 pm GMT on Friday, that’s December 22.
 The rocket successfully propelled around 10 satellites within an hour.
 It was 5.30pm in the local and during sunset.